thelittlepony/thelittlepony/README.md

 ### deprecated, but still interesting:

-- [OpenGDPS Core](https://github.com/OpenGDPS/core) — open-source Geometry Dash server implementation in Python
+- [OpenGDPS Core](https://github.com/thelittlepony/OpenGDPS-Core) — open-source Geometry Dash server implementation in Python
-  Supports 2.11, partially working, but not actively maintained
+  Supports 2.11, partially working, but I don't maintain it.
 - [DragonBot](https://github.com/DragonBot-For-Discord/DragonBot) - open-source bot for Discord servers, implemented in Python
   I don't maintain it, and it's really, really deprecated (last commit was 4 years ago!), so you can't run it for now (because of Discord API changes)